CorpGlory/grafana-data-exporter/README.md

 # Grafana data exporter

-Server for fetching data from Grafana datasources
+Server for fetching data from Grafana datasources.
+Works with [grafana-data-exporter-panel](https://github.com/CorpGlory/grafana-data-exporter-panel).

 ## Why would you use it